axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-18-michael-chekhov-to-the-actor-summary.md

 # Acting
 - <a name="^improvise-around-necessities"></a>**Frame acting as first and foremost improvising** (around definite scene constraints — e.g. improvising first between a beginning and an end, and eventually in-between all the written moments of the play).
 Acting is improvising your way from one "required" moment to the next "required moment" ("the necessities").
 ^
-- **The joy is in the ephemerality.** If it was forever, it wouldn't be fun.
+- <a name="^joy-ephemerality"></a>**The joy is in the ephemerality.** If it was forever, it wouldn't be fun.
 The draw of acting and performing is that they are temporary parts.
 	- If we played our characters the whole time, we wouldn't enjoy them.
 	- If we acted out our same kinks the whole time, there wouldn't be room for other explorations or balance.
 	- If we lived forever, life would lose its value.